-10.4 Other current and non-current financial assets
+9.4 Other current financial assets

-In November 2011, the Group entered into a loan agreement pursuant to which a loan of \$944,530 thousand (RUB 28,433 million at exchange rate as of November 10, 2011) was granted by the Group.
-According to the loan agreement, in the event that the loan is not repaid at maturity (September 30, 2012), the Group was entitled to enforce the pledge over the pledged third party metallurgical plants assets and thereby take control of these assets subject to approval from the Russian Federal Antimonopoly Service.
-The Group has not taken possession of assets provided as collateral because these entities are under the bankruptcy procedure and burdened with substantial amount of debt.
+In November 2011, the Group entered into a loan agreement of \$944,530 thousand (RUB 28,433 million at exchange rate as of November 10, 2011) matured September 30, 2012, secured by the assets of third party metallurgical plants.
+As of December 31, 2021 and 2020, the overdue loan remaining after partial writte off due to liquidation of certain debtors was fully provided for in the amount of RUB 7,992 million and RUB 7,992 million, respectively, as the fair value of the pledged assets was nil, as these entities are in the bankruptcy procedure and/or burdened with substantial amount of debt.